 3.5 jacks only carry only 2 channel stereo audio and so are only suitable for headphones and simple multimedia speakers.

-They can not give true 5.1 theater effect.
+They can not give a true 5.1 theater effect.

 Now let’s look at the different types of 3.5mm audio jacks.